Experts' Guide to Couponing

 Eventually, as the site grew busier, the owner added a forum, and I became a moderator there.
 I have learned a great deal about coupon trading and how to handle situations that don’t turn out as planned.
 When first starting to trade coupons, I would recommend that most people do this.
 While there are independent trading groups also online, there is more risk involved.

 On a moderated site, the benefit is having a facilitator available to help when problems arise.
 Also, on a moderated site, friendships tend to form and that also provides a level of protection.
-There are often ratings systems and if a member gets enough negative ratings they are not permitted to continue trading coupons on the site.
+There are often rating systems and if a member gets enough negative ratings they are not permitted to continue trading coupons on the site.

 Independent Coupon Groups